Comprehensive 2010 SEO Guide to Keywords

 It should be mentioned that both WordStream and Wordtracker have excellent resources on their sites and blogs as well.
 I highly recommend you connect with both on Twitter: @WordStream and @Wordtracker.

 With the growing popularity of social media sites, it seems like a keyword strategy guide would be incomplete without mentioning a few tips regarding keywords research on Facebook and Twitter.

 Of course there are many premium tools like Trackur, Lithium Technologies, and Alterian.
 Prices range from $100 into the thousands per month.
 The main difference between keyword tools between social media and organic search is the need to track (as close to real time as possible) social mentions of brands, products and services.

 Not only that, gathering data on a large scale can also help companies identify patterns and adjust their marketing campaigns accordingly.
 As insights from Facebook continue to improve, we should be seeing a lot more social media keyword software available soon.

 As far as I know, any free versions of social media tracking tools like Social Mention now still rely on the mentions hitting the Google or Bing index first.
 As more APIs become available, it may be something smaller to mid-level businesses can realistically start using sometime soon.

-One thing that is worth repeating, something we frequently hear in forums, is new site owners become frustrated and even enraged when they go after a keyword that Google’s keyword tool showed 300 searches for last month.
+One thing that is worth repeating, and which is something that we frequently hear in forums, is that new site owners become frustrated and even enraged when they go after a keyword that Google’s keyword tool showed 300 searches for last month.